-Before beginning this training course, please review the Airfield Access Policy (Click Here) and obtain a training guide from the Airport Administration Office, 150 Airport Ave.
-If applicable, a non-refundable training fee of $35 (Fee Schedule) will be collected when your guide is issued.
-Payment may be made with a check or money order payable to the City of Venice.
+Before beginning this training course, there is a non-refundable training fee of $35 payable at the airport administration office.
+Payment may be made with a check payable to the City of Venice, a credit card, or cash.
 If you have any questions about whether the training fee applies to you, please contact us at (941) 486-2711 and we will be happy to assist you.

 Airfield access badges are issued at the Airport Administration Office during regular business hours: